-Cora sat up straighter and looked directly at her mother’s stern profile.
+Cora sat up straighter and looked at her mother’s stern profile.
 “What, you know them?”

-“Well, I’ve seen them,” Demi said, returning her gaze to the snail-paced car in front of her.
+“Well, I’ve seen them,” Demi said.
 “More than once on my way to work.
 They always tailgate.”

 “Holy shit,” Cora said, a little shocked at Demi’s blasé attitude.
 “Did it not occur to you that these people might be stalking you?”
 Cora had been on guard for that sort of thing well before she dropped out of UCI.

 Demi was defensive.
 “I’ve never seen them anywhere else.
 I figure they leave for work around when I do.”